Alessandro1103/obsidian/Vault1/Zettelkasten/Classical Search.md

 The *Duplicate Elimination* distinguish if we are working with a Tree Search(don't use it) or a Graph Search (use it):
 - Maintain a closed list:
 - Check for each generated state $s'$ whether $s'$ is in the closed list.
 If so, discard $s'$.
-The *Tree search* implies also a one way reachable state, so
+The *Tree search* implies also a one way reachable state, a state can be reached by only one predecessor.

 ## Part 2